A. Anticipated Future Trends

 B. Relationships to Other Resources

-MSU Libraries: Along with history and philosophy, one may study the geography of nearly every other topic under the sun.
+MSU Libraries: Along with history and philosophy, one may study the geography of nearly every other topic across the disciplines.
 This is especially true in the sciences and social sciences.
 Therefore, the geography collection necessarily has a tie with several other library collections.
 In particular, the geography bibliographer will coordinate purchases of geographic materials with bibliographers in African Studies, Agriculture, Asian studies, Business, Canadian Studies, Environmental Science, Park and Recreation Resources, Landscape Architecture, Ethnic Studies, Geology, Government (primarily Michigan, U.S., Canada, UN, and European Union), History, International Studies, Latin American Studies, Law, Linguistics, Political Science, Public Policy, Religion, European Studies, and Sociology.

 Campus resources: Remote Sensing & GIS, housed in the Geography Department, manages the Aerial Image Archive the state's largest repository of historical aerial photography.
 The archive is available by appointment.
 Non-MSU affiliated patrons are charged for access.
 The Center for Global Change & Earth Observations studies social, land and climate systems in global environmental change studies using advanced geospatial tools, models, and observations.

 Regional resources.
 Michigan State University has the top geography department in the state.
 Wayne State University has a "Department of Geography and Urban Planning" which has about eleven faculty.
 Western Michigan University teaches Geography to the M.A. level with about 19 faculty.
 Central Michigan University has undergraduate and graduate programs in GIS taught by 20 faculty.
 Ferris State University has no Geography Department (classes are taught in the 'Social Sciences Department') but does has an active GIS certificate program in the Technology Department.
 University of Michigan does not have a geography department.